 - Avoid mosquito bites, , as malaria is considered a risk to some travellers in Thailand, particularly those visiting rural areas.
 There is currently a risk in Thailand of Japanese encephalitis, dengue fever and zika virus which are also transmitted by mosquitoes.

-Speak with your healthcare professional about whether or not you might need medication for malaria, 4-6 weeks prior to your departure.
+Speak with your healthcare professional about whether or not you might need medication for malaria, at least 4 weeks prior to your departure.
 You can further protect yourself with insect repellent, wearing clothes that cover your arms and legs, and staying in accommodation that has air conditioning, fly nets or screened windows provided.

 - Rabies is not a major risk to most traveller’s in Thailand.
 However, if you’re planning to travel the more remote areas or take part in outdoor activities that may expose you to animal bites, you may wish to consider pre-exposure vaccinations.
 Your doctor can advise whether vaccinations are required for your trip.